 Mammals -- are abundant throughout the area, although some are nocturnal and thus rarely seen.
 Included in this group are many species of rodents, several bats, mountain lions and bobcats.
 Other mammals, like the white-tailed deer, mule deer, javelina, desert cottontail and black-tailed jackrabbit, are commonly observed.

 Fish -- Historically, the San Pedro River contained 14 species of native fish.
-Today, these have been largely replaced by introduced species such as the common carp, yellow bullhead and mosquitofish.
+Today, these have been largely replaced by introduced species such as the common carp, black bullhead and mosquitofish.
 Only the longfin dace and desert sucker remain from the original San Pedro populations.

 San Pedro Riparian National Conservation Area